 KLM got underway

-The first airline using winged aircraft started up.
+The first airline using winged aircraft got its start

 The St. Petersburg–Tampa Airboat Line flew passengers across Tampa Bay in Florida.
 The trip is about 23 miles.